arthurgaudron/simplex-viz/readme.md

 Run the cells with shift + enter.
 You can move the plot and use the widget to interact.

-For the sensitivity analysis, only use change the profit for B.
+For the sensitivity analysis, only change the profit for B.

 There is a bug in the notebook, if the plot is not interactive, re-run the cell (shift + enter).